outworldly/PMC/Europe.md

 - However, Swiss nationals who join such forces may still face legal consequences under other provisions of Swiss law, such as participating in a criminal organization or committing war crimes.
 - Switzerland has not become a party to the 1989 UN Convention, which regulates the activities of mercenaries.

-## Conclusion
-- The laws regarding mercenaries vary from country to country.
-- While Spain does not have specific legislation on mercenaries, Sweden and Switzerland have provisions in their penal codes that address certain aspects of mercenary activities.
-- It is important for individuals to be aware of the laws in their respective countries and the potential legal consequences of engaging in mercenary activities.

-# Mercenary Activities and Legislation

-## Introduction
-Mercenary activities refer to individuals who are hired to fight in armed conflicts in foreign countries.
-These individuals are not part of the official military forces of their own country.
-In many countries, engaging in mercenary activities is considered illegal and can result in severe penalties.

-## Legislation in Different Countries

 ### United Kingdom
 - The United Kingdom has legislation in place to control and regulate private military companies operating within its jurisdiction.
 - The Foreign Enlistment Act of 1870 prohibits British citizens from enlisting in foreign armed forces without the permission of the British government.